A Vintage 1969 Mercedes 280 SL RoadsterPhotos of a 1969 and a 1971 Mercedes Benz 280 SL Roadster are at the bottom of this page.

 least 100 pounds more than a 230SL.
 Even with the larger engine, the two

 cars perform about the same.

-About Our 1969 280 SL Euro RoadsterThe 1969 280 SL pictured below (the car we now own) is Tunis Beige Metallic, a color perhaps inspired by the Sands of the Sahara.
+About the 1969 280 SL Euro RoadsterThe 1969 280 SL pictured below (the car we sold in 2014) is Tunis Beige Metallic, a color perhaps inspired by the Sands of the Sahara.
 The soft top and the Hard Top are also Beige.
 (The removable Hardtop and the soft top could be ordered in a different color than the body.)
 Our car has the 4 speed manual transmission found in only about 20% of 280SL's.
 The car came off the production line in December 1968.
 It is a EURO version car originally sold in Genoa, Italy.
 The car came to the USA in the 1980's.
 It later spent 18 years in Michigan before coming to New York in October 2007.

 The interior of the car is "Brown" or "Dark Brown", a good contrast to the lighter Beige exterior especially when the hardtop is off and the soft top is down.
 (A nice touch in these cars: when the glove box door is opened, a map light (that does not distract the driver) shines down toward the floor through a small window in the glove box door.)
 This 1969 car has two mahogany wood items: a Nardi shift lever knob and a custom made Mahogany steering wheel; has an automatic antenna, and front fog lights.